loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 </appender>
 ```

-Below we will go through some tips and tricks referring this section.
+Below we will go through some tips and tricks you can use in `format.label` section to make your life a bit easier.

 ### Organizing labels